HeshamMegid/HMSideMenu/README.md

 # Change log
 * v1.1.1
 	* Removed HMSideMenuItem.
 Control is now initialized with an array of UIView objects.
-To set action block use `[UIView setTapActionWithBlock:]`
+To set action block use `[UIView setMenuActionWithBlock:]`
 * v1.1.0
 	* Added left, top and bottom menu positions
 	* Code refactoring